InteractiveAdvertisingBureau/openrtb2.x/implementation.md

 ### 7.13.2 Prerequisites

-Publishers and SSPs will need to be able to send and read two new attributes in OpenRTB: <code>genres</code> and <code>gtax</code>.
+Publishers and SSPs will need to be able to send and read the <code>genres</code> and <code>gtax</code> in [Object: Content](2.6.md#objectcontent).
 DSPs will also need to have the capability to read these attributes.

-These new attributes are focused on long-form television content.
-Publishers and SSPs should continue to send other category information within the <code>cat</code> and <code>cattax</code> attributes in [Object: Site](2.6.md#objectsite) or [Object: App](2.6.md#objectapp).
+The the <code>genres</code> and <code>gtax</code> attributes are focused on long-form content and are meant to describe only the genre of the content being described in the bid request.
+Publishers and SSPs should continue to send other category information about the site or app using the <code>cat</code> and <code>cattax</code> attributes in [Object: Site](2.6.md#objectsite) or [Object: App](2.6.md#objectapp).
+Using the <code>cat</code> and <code>cattax</code> attributes in [Object: Content](2.6.md#objectcontent) can provide information about the content itself that is not the genre.

-The receiving party, typically a DSP, must be able to read the Taxonomy, or the designated genre subset, being sent in the bid request.
+The receiving party, typically a DSP, must be able to read the Content Taxonomy, or the designated genre subset, being sent in the bid request.
 Publishers or SSPs should ensure that enumeration sent in the <code>gtax</code> attribute in [Object: Content](2.6.md#objectcontent) is understood by the receiver of the request.

 ### 7.13.3 Guidance for Sell Side
 #### Publishers
 Publishers will need to send the new <code>genres</code> and <code>gtax</code> attributes dedicated to sending information about the genre of the program to their ad tech partners.
+Publishers wanting to send additional freetext metadata about the content should use the <code>keywords</code> or <code>kwarray</code> attributes in [Object: Content](2.6.md#objectcontent).

-The <code>genres</code> attribute in [Object: Content](2.6.md#objectcontent) is intended to replace the existing `genre` field with an enumeration of values contained within the Taxonomy that the <code>gtax</code> attribute is pointing to.
+The <code>genres</code> attribute in [Object: Content](2.6.md#objectcontent) is intended to replace the existing <code>genre</code> field with an enumerated values contained within the Taxonomy that the <code>gtax</code> attribute is pointing to.

-The ‘gtax’ attribute allows buyers and sellers to align on a taxonomy that both parties are able to read.
-The default value of the new <code>gtax</code> attribute is IAB Tech Lab Content Taxonomy 3.1.
-While the entirety of Content Taxonomy 3.1 may be used, it is expected that only a subset of those IDs enumerated in the Tech Lab Taxonomies GitHub repository will be used.
+The <code>gtax</code> attribute allows buyers and sellers to align on a taxonomy that both parties are able to read.
+The default value of the new <code>gtax</code> attribute is the [IAB Tech Lab Content Taxonomy 3.1](https://github.com/InteractiveAdvertisingBureau/Taxonomies/blob/develop/Content%20Taxonomies/Content%20Taxonomy%203.1.tsv).
+While the entirety of [Content Taxonomy 3.1](https://github.com/InteractiveAdvertisingBureau/Taxonomies/blob/develop/Content%20Taxonomies/Content%20Taxonomy%203.1.tsv) may be used, it is expected that at least the [subset of rows focused on CTV genres](https://github.com/InteractiveAdvertisingBureau/Taxonomies/blob/develop/Taxonomy%20Mappings/CTV%20Genre%20Mapping.tsv) will be used.

 Content owners using vendors to classify their content should use a 500+ designation in the <code>gtax</code> attribute to designate the vendor in question, in addition to ensuring the receiving party is able to read and understand those enumerations (see Prerequisites section for additional detail).
 Please make sure there is an enumeration from the vendor and that your DSP partner can read the vendor's taxonomy.
-To maximize DSP support, implementers are encouraged to use the subset of rows from the IAB Tech Lab Content Taxonomy 3.1 enumerated in this release.
+To maximize DSP support, implementers are encouraged to use the [subset of rows focused on CTV genres](https://github.com/InteractiveAdvertisingBureau/Taxonomies/blob/develop/Taxonomy%20Mappings/CTV%20Genre%20Mapping.tsv).

-Publishers should avoid sending a long array of genre declarations.
 As a best practice, publishers should pass a minimum viable number of genres that best describe the genre of the content, starting with the most apt enumeration as the first integer in the <code>genres</code> array.

 The <code>genres</code> attribute should only be used to describe the genre of the holistic piece of content.
 The <code>cat</code> and <code>cattax</code> attributes can be used to describe finer details contained within parts of the content instead of trying to use those attributes to describe the genre.

-Publishers wanting to send additional freetext metadata about the content should use the <code>keywords</code> or <code>kwarray</code> attributes in [Object: Content](2.6.md#objectcontent).

 Buyers typically action on allow and block lists of genres in order to achieve scale.
 Simply declaring the maximum number of genres does not imply additional demand.
 Instead, passing too many genres makes it difficult for buyers to effectively understand the type of content and make decisions around suitability.
 It also limits the user experience benefit we all obtain when advertisements fit well with the content of the video.